Manas4905/Financial-Fraud-Detection-Model/README.md

 ROC Curve: The ROC curve with an AUC of 1.00 indicates an excellent ability to distinguish between the two classes.

-4. Key Factors and Justification
+4. Key Factors and Justification:
 My feature importance analysis identified the top factors for predicting a fraudulent transaction:

 balance_change_orig_yeo: This feature, which represents the change in the originating account's balance, was the most significant predictor.